 Your newborn child’s first year can be a highly stressful time for you.
 No matter how much you cherish your baby, or how long you’ve waited for your child to be born in this world, you may find that your new responsibilities are overwhelming.
-The sleep deprivation, as well as the sudden shift of focus to your child can also leave you with no time for yourself, making you feel like you are on an emotional rollercoaster.
+The sleep deprivation, as well as the sudden shift of focus to your child can also leave you with no time for yourself.
+This makes you feel like you are on an emotional rollercoaster: postnatal depression.

 You may be experiencing baby blues as your hormones undergo dramatic changes in the first few days, weeks and months after giving birth.
 The feeling of sadness after such a joyous event may not make sense at this time, but it is entirely normal due to hormonal changes, and often goes away in a matter of days or a few weeks.
 However, if you still feel extremely sad and lack interest in your baby several months after giving birth, then you may be suffering from postpartum depression (PPD), which causes more intense symptoms than the common ‘baby blues’.

 If you feel like your extreme mood swings are caused by postpartum depression, you are not alone.
 About 1 in 9 women in the US develop this form of major depression.